 2008: Did not make an appearance with the first team during the regular season…Made four starts in the Reserve League and posted one clean sheet…Loaned to the Portland Timbers of the USL First Division (now USL) on July 2 and appeared in eight games with the club…Registered a 1-3-4 record and a 1.25 goals against average…Recalled from loan in mid-August following an injury to Matt Reis and finished the season with the Revs.

-2007: Knighton signed with the Revolution on March 7 after a strong preseason while on trial with the club.
-He did not make any first team appearances, but did play in six Reserve League games, tallying a 2-3-0 record with one shutout and a 1.40 goals against average.
+2007: Signed with the Revolution on March 7 after a strong preseason while on trial with the club…Did not make an appearance with the first team, but did play in six Reserve League games…Tallied a 2-3-0 record with one shutout and a 1.40 goals against average.

-Spent the 2011 season with the NASL’s Carolina RailHawaks, starting all 28 matches that he appeared in and helping lead Carolina to the regular-season NASL championship.
-Knighton recorded a 17-8-3 record and was named to the NASL Best XI…Posted eight shutouts.
+CLUB CAREER OUTSIDE OF MLS: Spent the 2011 season with the NASL’s Carolina RailHawks…Started 28 matches and helped lead Carolina to the regular season NASL championship…Recorded a 17-8-3 record and was named to the NASL Best XI…Posted eight shutouts.

-A two-time NSCAA All-Southeast Region and All-Colonial Athletic Association selection at UNC-Wilmington where he played under former Revolution goalkeeper Aidan Heaney, Knighton helped lead the Seahawks to the CAA Tournament four times.
-As a senior in 2006, Knighton set a then-school record by registering a 0.83 goals against average to go along with 11 wins and six shutouts.
-He finished his collegiate career ranked first in UNC-Wilmington history in shutouts (25) and GAA (1.08), and fourth in career saves (295).
+COLLEGE (UNC-WILMINGTON): A two-time National Soccer Coaches Association of America All-Southeast Region and All-Colonial Athletic Association selection at UNC-Wilmington, playing under former Revolution goalkeeper Aidan Healey…Helped lead the Seahawks to the CAA Tournament four times…Started all but four games during collegiate career…As a senior, set a then-school record by registering a 0.83 goals against average to go along with 11 wins and six shutouts…Finished collegiate career ranked first in UNC-Wilmington history in shutouts (25) and goals against average (1.08), and fourth in career saves (295).